TNTRoyality/AutoShutdown-for-Downloads/README.md

 # Steam Auto Shutdown (Beta)

-A simple app that shuts down your PC automatically after Steam downloads finish.
+A simple app that automatically shuts down your PC once Steam finishes downloading.
-Includes a 10-second countdown and a cancel button.
+It includes a 10-second countdown with a cancel button, so you always stay in control.

 ---

 ## Features

-- Detects when Steam download folder is empty
+- Detects when your Steam download folder is empty
-- 10-second shutdown countdown with cancel option
+- 10-second shutdown countdown with an easy cancel option
-- Lightweight GUI with Tkinter
+- Lightweight and clean GUI built with Tkinter
-- Open source and easy to tweak
+- Open source and easy to customize

 ---

 ## How to use

-1. Run the `auto-shutdown.exe` in [Releases](https://github.com/wilidretsi/AutoShutdown-for-Downloads/releases/tag/v1.0.0) (needs Python).
+1. Download and run the [`auto-shutdown.exe`](https://github.com/wilidretsi/AutoShutdown-for-Downloads/releases/tag/v1.0.0) from the Releases (no need to install Python).
-2. The app watches your Steam downloads folder.
+2. The app monitors your Steam downloads folder quietly in the background.
-3. When downloads are done, countdown starts and PC shuts down unless canceled.
+3. When downloads finish, a countdown starts and your PC will shut down — unless you cancel it.

 ---

 ## Beta Notice

-This is a beta version — bugs might happen.
-Use at your own risk!
+Heads up!
+This is a beta version, so some bugs might pop up.

 ---

 ## Want to help?

-Found a bug or have ideas?
-Open an issue or a pull request here on GitHub.
+Found a bug or have ideas to improve it?
+Open an issue or a pull request here on GitHub — every bit of feedback helps!

 ---

 ## License

-MIT License — see the [LICENSE](LICENSE) file.
+MIT License — see the [LICENSE](LICENSE) file for details.

 ---

-Made by wilidretsi
+Made with ❤️ by wilidretsi